Aspie96/blog/content/posts/free_software.md

 Software freedom is not anti-business and it's not anti-money.
 Indeed, the only business models it precludes are those that require restricting the user.
 Many business models are perfectly consistent with releasing free software, which also happens to be good publicity for the company and, often, a way to get contributions from the community.
 In some cases, companies that want to release a program can only do so as free software because of copyleft.

-Whilst making money by developing free software is possible, for-profit companies are not the only ones doing so.
-For non-profit organizations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice.
+While making money by developing free software is possible, for-profit companies are not the only ones doing so.
+In the case of non-profit organizations seeking to make the world a better place and governments serving the interests of their citizens, software freedom is the obvious choice.

 Individuals can earn by writing free software, but it's common to do it for entirely different reasons.
 For many, writing code is fun and this is a strong motivator on its own.
 It can be a good learning experience, too.
 People can also choose to share code out of altruism, to help others, or for ideological reasons.